 - Fair use – A doctrine that allows the reproduction of copyrighted materials for teaching, reviewing, literary criticisms, and other similar functions, without getting permission from the copyright owner.
 The fair use doctrine is not absolute: the value of the material must not be impaired and that the profits expected by the owner must not be curtailed.

-- Public domain – Works that are not covered by copyright law: those that existed before copyright laws were made, those whose copyright have already expired, or those whose copyright were waived.
+- Public domain – Works that are not covered by copyright law: those that existed before copyright laws were made, those whose copyright has already expired, or those whose copyright was waived.

 - Non-copyrightable works – Facts or ideas (except the expression thereof)